 Usually I’m wary of trying to recreate authentic recipes from other countries.
 So many secrets and traditions go into each and every recipe whether it be Indian, Thai or Chinese.
 Actually this should hold true for any country but with these three especially, the spices are mega-important.

 I also try to make my recipes on the easy side with accessible ingredients.
-But I love Thai food so much I had to make this curry.
+But I love Thai food so much I had to make this red chicken curry.

 Did I grind my own red curry spices into a paste in a decades old mortar and pestle?
 Nope because you can find some really good red curry pastes at most stores now.
 Don’t be judgy.